-The Multiple Sclerosis (MS) program at The Nebraska Medical Center is a partnership between the hospital and the University of Nebraska Medical Center.
+The Multiple Sclerosis (MS) program at Nebraska Medicine is a partnership between the hospital and the University of Nebraska Medical Center.
 Focused on improving the quality of life for hundreds of Multiple Sclerosis patients each year, the program is proud to be affiliated with the Consortium of Multiple Sclerosis Centers (CMSC).
 Assistance is available from a variety of professionals that may help individuals with MS lead a more healthy and active lifestyle.
 Proper care and treatment can enhance quality of life and slow the progression of the disease for many individuals.

 Topics in this article include:

 - Diagnosing multiple sclerosis